chrystal23/CPMA/README.md

 # CPMA
-CPMA is an `R` package to implement the change plane (point) model average method for subgroup identification.
+CPMA is an `R` package to implement the change plane (point) model averaging method for subgroup identification.

 ## Installation